imagej/imagej.github.io/_pages/Video.md

 Future directions
 -----------------

-The {% include github org='scifio ' repo='scifio-javacv ' label='SCIFIO-JavaCV ' %} project will offer out-of-the-box support for video formats supported by [OpenCV](OpenCV ) including those supported by FFmpeg.
+The {% include github org='scifio' repo='scifio-javacv' label='SCIFIO-JavaCV' %} project will offer out-of-the-box support for video formats supported by [OpenCV](OpenCV) including those supported by FFmpeg.
 At the moment, the SCIFIO-JavaCV project is inactive due to lack of development resources.